machineagency/science-jubilee/README.md

 from science_jubilee.tools.Pipette import Pipette                       # import pipette module ...                                                                     # you can import other decks/tools here, or make your own!
 ```
-We can then amke use of these modules in our code:
+We can then make use of these modules in our code:
 ```python
 m = Machine()                                                  # connect to your jubilee deck = m.load_deck(deck_config_name)                           # setup your deck